OHL Priority Selection History

 The “midget draft” has its roots dating back to the late 1960’s when it was held under the auspices of the OHA Junior “A” series as part of the Ontario Hockey Association’s annual meetings at the Royal York Hotel.

 Through the years, the OHL Priority Selection was held at various locations in Toronto until 1981 when it found a home for 10 years at North York Centennial Arena.
 Its first time outside of Toronto was in 1991 when the Kitchener Rangers were the host.

 The draft order is based on reverse order of the overall regular season standings beginning with non-playoff teams.

-A total of 300 players were selected in the 15-round process of the 2014 OHL Priority Selection from 90 different teams across Ontario and parts of the United States.
-The selected players included 167 forwards, 96 defencemen, and 37 goaltenders.
-287 players chosen were 1998-born athletes, with nine players born in 1997, three born in 1996, and one born in 1995.
+In 2016 a total of 301 players were selected in the 15-round process from 91 different teams across Ontario and parts of the United States.
+The selected players included 171 forwards, 99 defencemen, and 31 goaltenders.
+292 players chosen were 2000-born athletes, with nine players born in 1999.

 OHL Priority Selection Historical Results: